3Dator/3dator_firmware/README.md

 * fixed and activated implementation for babysteps in z axis.
 * after stopping a print hotends and bed will now cooldown, fan on top will stop.

-28.05.2016
+29.05.2016
-* added a remaining time calculation on main info screen. (starts working after 5%)
+* added a remaining time calculation on main info screen.
+* fixed inconsistent status messages after print is done or stopped.
+* increased rear fan speed for cooldown after print stopped.
+* fixed stange menu behavior after stopping a print.